iFreeman01/harmony-studio-website/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.

-## 📸 Screenshots

-(Add screenshots here when available)

 ## 🤝 Acknowledgements